Russia and Energy

 In its liquid state, gas can be shipped on board specially designed LNG carriers.
 On the Yamal Peninsula, these vessels berth at the port of Sabetta, where the water is frozen for most of the year.
 The cargo is shipped along the eastern route toward Asia in the summer and via the more open western route toward Europe in the winter.

-Russia boasts a sizable fleet of icebreakers, which ensure its power in the Arctic, including a second nuclear-powered vessel put to sea in the summer of 2016.
+Russia boasts a sizeable fleet of icebreakers, which ensure its power in the arctic, including a second nuclear-powered vessel put to sea in the summer of 2016.
 The fleet is designed to open the Northern Sea Route and enable ships, especially oil tankers, to reach Asia without sailing around Africa.
-This photo shows the Valetta oil taking the route for the first time in February 2015.
+This photo shows the Valetta oil tanker taking the route for the first time in February 2015.

 13. The emergence of solar power... in the north and the south